jikoyster/offline-react-mysql/README.md

 first do:
-/npm install
+  npm install
 then,
-/npm start
+  npm start